 - Fall season = Football, Soccer, Futsal, Volleyball, and Cheerleading.
 Conference games will not begin before Labor Day. - Winter season = Basketball, Volleyball, and Cheerleading.
 Conference games will not begin before Thanksgiving. - Spring season = Soccer, Futsal, Baseball, Softball, and Track.
-Follows the winter season and runs until the end of the school year.

-- 6. All practices and games (independent, league and tournament) must take place during the defined sport season in accordance with the Archdiocesan Sports Standardized Schedule. - 7.
+Follows the winter season and runs until the end of the school year. - 6.
+All practices and games (independent, league and tournament) must take place during the defined sport season in accordance with the Archdiocesan Sports Standardized Schedule. - 7.
 This prohibits all schools and parishes from providing coaches, equipment, parish/school names, liability insurance, parish funds, and practice and/or game facilities to their parish/school-based teams to continue play outside the defined sports season.
-This includes any organized activity such as practices, drills, scrimmages, games, etc. - 8.
-A group of students (two or more) who attend the same parish/school may participate in a non-archdiocesan sponsored league, such as a recreational league.
+This includes any organized activity such as practices, drills, scrimmages, games, etc.

+- 8. A group of students (two or more) who attend the same parish/school may participate in a non-archdiocesan sponsored league, such as a recreational league.
 However, they may not in any way give the appearance of sponsorship by the parish/school.
 This means they may not use the parish/school's name, colors, athletic team nickname, or any name with an obvious connection to the parish/school.
-They may not use any parish/school equipment or be coached by the same person(s) who would coach them in an archdiocesan league.
+They may not use any parish/school equipment.
+A non-archdiocesan team may be coached by the same person(s) who will be coaching the team in an archdiocesan league or tournament provided that no more the three (3) players from said team are on the team roster.
+If four (4) or more players are on the roster, the team may not be coached by the person(s) who will be coaching the team is an archdiocesan league or tournament.
 These prohibitions extend to all grade levels. - 9.
+All programs/teams may only participate in archdiocesan-approved leagues, tournaments, or competitions.
+A waiver to participate in any other game or competition must be requested in writing to the Office for Schools. - No program/team may move from one league to another without the approval of the Archdiocese of Milwaukee Office for Schools. - 10.
 A game is defined as competitive play between two (2) teams of different schools during which time and score are kept.
 A scrimmage is defined as play between two (2) teams of different schools during which no time or score is kept and during which coaches may interrupt action to give coaching advice.
 To compete/play is defined as participation in any practice, tryout, game, or scrimmage under the supervision of a coach.
-Tryouts and scrimmages are considered a practice. - 10.
+Tryouts and scrimmages are considered practice. - 11.
 The Sportsmanship Pledge must be displayed at all athletic venues connected to the archdiocese.